A Guide To Total and Permanent Disability (TPD) Insurance In Australia

 TPD insurance doesn't cover death or a temporary inability to work.

 For example, if you break your leg and need to take time off work to recover, then you wouldn't be able to claim on your TPD cover as the injury isn't serious enough for you to be unable to work permanently.
+That kind of income interruption can be covered by an income protection policy (see below).

 It also does not cover the diagnosis of a serious illness, unless that illness prevents you from working ever again.